 On the day of an OU game, one of the best places to set your GPS for is the Soonervillage near Norman.
-When the team is playing at home game, weekends transform this RV Park into a tailgaters’ paradise.
-Park up your RV and take advantage of the free shuttle service all the way to the Lloyd noble center.
+When the team plays at a home game, weekends transform this RV Park into a tailgaters’ paradise.
+Park up your RV and take advantage of the free shuttle service to the Lloyd noble center.

 Oklahoma City – Twin Fountains RV Park

-The park itself has space for 152 RVs all offering full hookups Wi-Fi and cable TV you also have the bonus of paved pathways throughout the park.
+The park has space for 152 RVs, all offering full hookups, Wi-Fi, and cable TV you also have the bonus of paved pathways throughout the park.

 Norman – Lake Thunderbird State Park –